rolizzlefoshizzle/roToGoROS/README.md

 **Important**:
 ## Usage
-- If using a specific python virtualenvironment: set the path in the `mac<blahBlah>.launch` files and use those
-- Otherwise, use the `'linux<blahBlah>.launch` files
 - launch files ending wiht "Plot" visualize the sim (the ones without it are for benchmarking purposes)
 - the launch files with
     - "rob" use regular robustness with the original formula
     - "rcpe" use rcpe to update the formula and allow for bounded memory
     - "RoToGo" use formula progression to update the formula and allow for robustness-to-go
 - Run with `roslaunch ro-to-go CASE.launch --screen`
-    - if it complains about a missing directory in 'bagFiles,' just make that directory rq
-        - I'll turn logging off eventually
 - Configure package in config/params.yaml
     - most interesting formulas for "userInFormula" are stayIn2.stl and thinGap.stl